 One of the most important of these systems is ALADIN, which is a proprietary nationwide operating system we share with our eight regional subsidiaries.
-ALADIN has five primary functions: customer service and interface, phone number management, information processing and storage, sales information management, and credit investigation.
-ALADIN manages data and information for and about our mova, FOMA, PHS and Quickcast subscribers nationwide and provides authorized customer service personnel at service counters in branch offices, agents and DoCoMo Shops and in our telemarketing center with online access to network data so that they can effectively address customer inquiries.
+ALADIN has five primary functions: customer management, phone number management, information processing and storage, sales information management, and credit investigation.
+ALADIN manages data and information for and about our mova, FOMA, PHS and Quickcast subscribers nationwide and provides authorized customer service personnel at service counters in branch offices (Quickcast service was terminated on March 31, 2007), agents and DoCoMo Shops and in our telemarketing center with online access to network data so that they can properly address customer inquiries.